leomccormack/md_malloc/README.md

 # md_malloc

-A header file written in C, comprising dynamic memory allocation functions for contiguous multi-dimensional arrays.
-The code is also MSVC compliant.
+A header file comprising dynamic memory allocation functions for contiguous multi-dimensional arrays.
+The code is written in C and is MSVC compliant.

 ## Motivation